xSetrox/superScheduler/README.md

 You simply put your meeting data into the .csv and it handles the rest.
 I made this so that it will auto-join Zoom classes for me, even when I forget.
 It's lightweight, portable, and simple.

+# A word of caution

-**DISCLAIMER: I AM NOT RESPONSIBLE FOR MISSED MEETINGS DUE TO A FAULT IN THIS PROGRAM.
+**FIRST OFF: I AM NOT RESPONSIBLE FOR MISSED MEETINGS OR CLASSES DUE TO A FAULT IN THIS PROGRAM.
 USE AT YOUR OWN RISK.**
 I have tested this various times but I don't want to be held accountable because you missed your economy class.
 This is among one of the most complex things I've coded so I may have missed a few bugs..
 Be cautious.

+**This script does not have persistence**.
+In other words, if you close it, it will stop doing its job.
+It has no save feature that will remember that you are currently in a class, so if you fire it back up it will attempt to join that class again.
+I might add persistence in the future, should be easy.
+This is, right now, really just a proof of concept.

 ## Flexibility
 This script is designed to expect and correct human error.
 Let's put that into less speculative words.